phenomenalpotato/aws-modernization-with-trendmicro-devsecops/content/_index.md

 ## DevSecOps Protection with Trend Micro - Cloud One
 ![TrendMicro](/images/logo.png)

-In this workshop, you’ll learn how to leverage the Cloud One Platform to enforce the detection and protection policy in Applications, Elastic Kubernetes Service, Open Source Projects and your IaC Templates!
+In this workshop, you’ll learn how to leverage the Cloud One Platform to enforce the detection and protection in Applications, Elastic Kubernetes Service, Open Source Projects and your IaC Templates!

 Using **Trend Micro - Cloud One** you will learn how to automate security deployment a using pipeline and AWS.